janiceeguo/advAlgo/courselogistics/index.md

 <a name="lectures"></a>Quizzes
 ------------------------------------------

-There will be four quizzes given throughout the term.
+There will be two quizzes given throughout the term.
 Please reference the course schedule for details on the dates and content of each quiz.
 Each quiz will be short and is meant to quickly test your basic understanding of the concepts from class.
 These will be held in-person, in-class, on specific **Fridays** throughout the term.
 The schedule can be referenced to see which Friday class periods have quizzes scheduled.

 <a name="final"></a>Final Project